 Sun’s altitude and logarithm tables at sea:

-Indeed, you can always view the original PDF files pages for this exercise that are available for download.(see below)
+Indeed, you can always view the original PDF files pages for this example that are available for download.(see below)

 Sun’s altitude and logarithm tables at sea: